 A view at the corner of 60th Street and Fifth Avenue, on the Southwest corner of Central Park

-Photograph of The Metropolitan Museum of Art and part of Central Park.
+Photograph of The Metropolitan Museum of Art, founded in 1870.
 In the foreground a busy street filled with pedestrians, horses and carriages.

 Two women passing a row of horse-drawn carriages as they walk alongside Madison Square Park.